doocs/leetcode/solution/1200-1299/1280.Students and Examinations/README_EN.md

 +--------------+---------+
 | subject_name | varchar |
 +--------------+---------+
-In SQL, subject_name is the primary key for this table.
+subject_name is the primary key (column with unique values) for this table.
 Each row of this table contains the name of one subject in the school.
 </pre>